All That Glisters (Space: 1999): Music

+Reception

+In a positive review, John Kenneth Muir describes the premise of a living rock taking over humans as "very clearly a technological space-age update of the traditional zombie story".
+Likening the Eagle laboratory to a "haunted house setting", Muir calls the episode "stylish and smart in visual approach", praising its use of close-ups and reduced lighting to create a "claustrophobic feel".
+He also applauds the happy ending, noting the Alphans' compassion towards the rock's plight.
+However, he criticises some of the characterisation, describing Reilly as an "obnoxious" guest character, unfavourably comparing Dr Russell to Star Trek's Leonard McCoy, and believing Koenig to be unusually short-tempered and ineffective: "Perhaps because of Landau's displeasure with the story, Koenig is constantly on the verge of catastrophic rage, shouting and yelling at his subordinates like a maniac."

 Novelisation

 The episode was adapted in the sixth Year Two Space: 1999 novel The Edge of the Infinite by Michael Butterworth, published in 1977.
 This novel was not released in the United Kingdom and only as a limited edition in the United States and Germany.
 In this adaptation, taking place after 25 December 2005, the Moon is on the brink of leaving the galaxy and the panicked Alphans are taking every opportunity to stockpile raw materials to survive as long as possible in the intergalactic void.
 The search for milgonite on this planet was part of this hoarding exercise.

 In the 2003 novel The Forsaken by John Kenneth Muir, it is stated the events of this episode were one of the consequences of the death of the eponymous intelligence depicted in "Space Brain".
 The Brain controlled the planet's climate to provide an endless supply of water for the silicon-based life forms; after its death, the drought began and the beings would become desperate in their search for the life-giving fluid.